THE NECESSARY EQUIPMENT

 To complete this tutorial, you will need:

-- 1 piece of dyed or natural vegetable tanned butt leather measuring 30 x 40 cm (to make 4 double coasters) and 1.5 mm thick
+- 1 piece of vegetable-tanned butt leather, dyed or natural, measuring 30 x 40 cm (enough to make 4 double-layered coasters) and 1.5 mm thick

-- 1 piece of Salpa synderme reinforcement - 30x40cm - 1 mm thick
+- 1 piece of Salpa synderm reinforcement - 30x40cm - 1 mm thick

 - 1 circular cutter from 1.8 to 17 cm NT Cutter - IC-1500P